Nature Treks and Walks

 Trek to Double Decker Root Bridge and Natural Swimming Pools

-Duration: 9 hours involving 7 hours walking, down hill 2500 feet and up.
-Total distance of approximately 10 + 10 km of which 5 + 5 km is by a beautiful mountain skirting road commanding a beautiful view of the valley and through three interesting Khasi villages and can be done by vehicle if anyone wants to save time and energy.
+Duration: 5-6 hours involving 15 minute drive to start point of the trek & a walk of about 3 hours, down hill 2500 feet and back up.
+The 5 km drive to Tyrna village is by a beautiful mountain skirting road commanding a beautiful view of the valley and through three interesting Khasi villages.
 Trek open throughout the year.

 This is one of the most beautiful and very popular treks.
 The high points of this trek are the Double Decker Root Bridge and the natural swimming pools in the river bed.
 The people of the gorge village Nongriat where the Double Decker Root Bridge is located are very friendly and very special.
-The trek down stone steps is steep for almost half of the trek down.
+The trek downhill is steep for almost half of the trek down.
 This trek is open through-out the year and are being used by the villagers of Nongriat, Nongthymmai and Mynteng daily, when it rains and when the sun shines.
-The steps become slippery during the monsoon months and have to be negotiated with little care to avoid slipping.
 The rivers in spate and streams and waterfalls in full flow during the monsoon months add magnificence to the root bridges spanning these rivers and streams.
-Contemplate the raw force of nature, when the river is in spate after very heavy rainfall, standing on the Steel Rope bridges strung taut across the river 45 feet above normal water level, .
+Contemplate the raw force of nature, when the river is in spate after very heavy rainfall, standing on the Steel Rope bridges strung taut across the river 45 feet above normal water level.
 You need to be strong willed and brave.